hermanndetz/middleman-gnuplot/README.md

       opts.gp_outdir = 'img' # directory holding plot files with build dir opts.gp_format = 'png' # determines output format (currently supports png and pdf) end

+If not specified, the plots will be generated with random filenames, which are 6 characters long.
+This setting can be overridden in `config.rb` to e.g. 8 using the following line:

+    set :gp_rndfilelength, 8

 ## Usage

 All functions return the output filename of the plot, which can be used